Course fees (2017/18 entry)

 - Apply your skills to your day-to-day work and enhance your practice from day one

-- Optional Independent Prescribing pathway (subject to accreditation by the GPhC)
+- Optional Independent Prescribing pathway (accredited by the GPhC)

 - Demonstrate best practice on a course aligned to the Royal Pharmaceutical Society Foundation Pharmacy Framework